 Project Description and Goals

-This study will develop a mathematical model that will make sequential adaptive subgroup-specific decisions while clustering subtypes that have similar response to treatment.
-The model will be evaluated through simulation and by analyzing data from real basket trials available at the Mayo Clinic.
-This research will also try to minimize the potential bias/confounding in a basket trial due to the lack of randomization by using external controls (generated using matching techniques such as propensity score analysis).
-The synthesized datasets will then be compared to determine the treatment effects both through simulations and by utilizing available clinical trial data.
+This study developed a mathematical model that will make sequential adaptive subgroup-specific decisions while clustering subtypes that have similar responses to treatment.
+The model was evaluated through simulation and by analyzing data from real basket trials available at the Mayo Clinic.
+This research also tried to minimize the potential bias/confounding in a basket trial due to the lack of randomization by using external controls (generated using matching techniques such as propensity score analysis).
+The synthesized datasets were compared to determine the treatment effects both through simulations and by utilizing available clinical trial data.